cloudrac3r/out-of-your-element/docs/get-started.md

 1. Start the bridge: `npm run start`

+## Update

+Out Of Your Element regularly releases new versions.
+Here's how to update:

+1. Fetch the repo and checkout the latest release tag.

+1. Install dependencies: `npm install`

+1. Restart the bridge: Stop the currently running process, and then start the new one with `npm run start`

 # Get Started

 Visit the website on the domain name you set up, and click the button to add the bot to your Discord server.